niftytushar/embarc-utils/README.md

 2. Make sure the backup file is present in this folder, named as embarcUtilities.sql
 3. Run the setup file `./setup -r`
 4. Data from the backup file will be transferred to the appropriate database

+##TODO
+1. Update courier settings to use preferences table.